OfficeDev/office-js-docs-pr.pt-br/docs/publish/centralized-deployment.md

 ---
-title: Publicar Suplementos do Office usando a Implanta??o Centralizada por meio do Centro de administra??o do Office 365
+title: Publicar Suplementos do Office usando a Implantação Centralizada por meio do Centro de administração do Office 365
 description: ''
 ms.date: 01/23/2018
 ms.openlocfilehash: 86823268c006a679904f09a0e611a869b43969f0